mainkoon81/Study-Python-DataWrangling/README.md

    - (-) Sharing data can be cumbersome
  - pandas has one main function for parsing flat files and it is `pd.read_csv()`

-#### Web Scraping
+> Web Scraping
- - BeautifulSoup is HTML parser written in Python.
+ - BeautifulSoup is HTML parser(soup-constructor) written in Python.
- - file handler and soup-constructor
+ - For a file handler and For a soup-constructor
 ```
 import requests
 from bs4 import BeautifulSoup
 ```
 ### A. How to access to the HTML ?
  - __Case_1:__ Reading a single HTML file stored in the RAM